syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/frame.md

 ![ImageEditor Sample](images/image-editor-filter.jpg)

-### Image filtering event
+## Frame changing event

-The [`imageFiltering`] event is triggered when applying filtering on the image.
-This event is passed an object that contains information about the filtering event, such as the type of filtering.
+The `frameChanging` event is triggered when applying frame on the image.
+This event provides information encapsulated within an object, which includes details about the frame applied in an image.
+This information encompasses:

+Frame Type: This indicates the specific type of frame being applied, whether it's a mat, bevel, line, or hook.

+Customization Values: These values contain information about any adjustments or modifications made to the frame.
+For instance, if the frame can be customized with attributes like color, size, or style, these details are conveyed within the event object.

-The parameter available in the `ImageFilterEventArgs` event is,
+The parameter available in the `FrameChangeEventArgs` is

-ImageFilterEventArgs.filter - The type of filtering as ImageFilterOption to be applied in the image editor.
+* `FrameChangeEventArgs.previousFrameSetting` - The frame settings including size, color, inset, offset, gradient color which is applied before changing the frame.

+* `FrameChangeEventArgs.currentFrameSetting` - The frame settings including size, color, inset, offset, gradient color which is going to apply after changing the frame.

-ImageFilterEventArgs.cancel – Specifies to cancel the filtering action.
+* `FrameChangeEventArgs.cancel` - Specifies a boolean value to cancel the frame changing action.